ddgFh/gitstore/readme.txt

 Git is a distributed version control system.
 Git is free software under the GPL.
 Git is better than SVN
-Create a branch is quick AND simple.
+Create a branch is quick & simple.